chrleyer/cups_errorpolicy/README.md

 ```
 cups-config --version
 ```
-This ErrorPolicy handling is only available from CUPS version 1.3 and above.
+This ErrorPolicy handling is only available in CUPS version 1.3 and above.

-To change the default (global) error policy for new pinters:
+To change the default (global) error policy for new printers:

 Edit [``/etc/cups/cupsd.conf``]
 ```